-The theoretical foundations and empirical evidence for the correlation between EO and burnout exits in multiple dimensions and contexts (McCallum et al., 2022; Lucas-Mangas et al., 2022; Han et al., 2022; Silbaugh et al., 2021; Xie et al., 2021; Sanchez-Gomez & Breso, 2020; Tesi, 2021).
+The theoretical foundations and empirical evidence for the correlation between EQ and burnout exits in multiple dimensions and contexts (McCallum et al., 2022; Lucas-Mangas et al., 2022; Han et al., 2022; Silbaugh et al., 2021; Xie et al., 2021; Sanchez-Gomez & Breso, 2020; Tesi, 2021).
 It is proposed to research to find substantial relationships between the dimensions of EQ and burnout among HR professionals.
 The progression of burnout disorder may revolve around the understanding of emotional data.
-For example, feelings of emotional fatigue can trigger emotional exhaustion, negative thoughts toward breakable others can bring about depersonalization and feel disgruntled with a person's role as a carer can imply a decrease in personal achievement.
+For example, feelings of emotional fatigue can trigger emotional exhaustion, negative thoughts toward breakable others can bring about depersonalization and feeling disgruntled with a person's role as a carer can imply a decrease in personal achievement.
 Thus, the existing or inexistent burnout depends on the emotional and intellectual operation, and EQ suggested negatively correlates with HR professionals' burnout.
 In addition, the proposed study expects to discover more excellent scores on the dimensions of EQ to match with more robust to weak scores on work-related and client-related dimensions and more excellent scores on the related personal dimension of burnout.
-Thus, it is hypothesized that H1: There is a negative relationship between EQ that comprises four dimensions, namely self-emotion appraisal, other's emotion appraisal, use of emotion and regulation of emotion and level of job burnout.
+Thus it is hypothesized that H1: There is a negative relationship between EQ (selfemotion appraisal, other's emotion appraisal, use of emotion and regulation of emotion) and Burnout